wbudic/LifeLog/Current Development Check List.md

 ### v.2.0 SUN RC2 Encountered

-* Multiple search views and their settings, should be preserved as last preset.
-Maybe even have named multiple ones in a dropdown or part of the page menu.
 * Sub users list with passwords in config to be provided, with access and category, permissions settings.
 Default enabled permission is Event view category.
+* [Scrapt] Multiple search views and their settings, should be preserved as last preset.
+Maybe even have named multiple ones in a dropdown or part of the page menu.
+  * Scrapt -> as view display is different to actual time based normal page display of records.
+Maybe in the future.
 * [Scrapt] Multiple category assignment to be enabled, where the first selected is the primary, others put in a separate cross reference table, parseed as hashtags maybe.
   * Scrapt -> as many categories per log complex and not necessary as many categories per view is already there.
 * &#10004; Export to CVS button on selected logs.